bradleyeckert/hermes/docs/hermes.md

 ## File streaming (proposed)

 The same scheme used for messaging can be used for encrypting files.
 The port writes to the file with the transmit channel and reads from it with the receive channel.
-The entire repertoire of file access functions is a bit much to implement, so a cut-down API should be able to handle basic file read/write.

 A file should consist of:

-A boilerplate
+- A boilerplate
-A challenge to set a random IV
+- A challenge to set a random IV
-Authenticated message(s)
+- Authenticated message(s)

 File-like streaming is used for writing.
 Creating the file writes the boilerplate and challenge.
 Writing to the file appends a block at a time to the output.
-Every 256 blocks, the message HMAC is written and a new message is begun.
+Every 4K bytes, the message HMAC is written and a new message is begun.
+The sequence of messages is serialized.
+The advantage of the 4K block is that one bad block does not ruin the whole file.

 Closing the file saves any remaining data in the block and writes the HMAC.

-File reading is designed for decryption of each message in sequence, dependent on a sufficiently large receive buffer.
+Hermes does not impose a length limit on the file, but it does require each message length to be a multiple of 16 bytes.
+The way to meet this requirement is to write to the file 16 or 32 bytes at a time.

+For example, a 24-bit stereo CODEC produces 6-byte samples.
+Five samples pack into 32 bytes, with 2 unused bytes (maybe used as telemetry).
+Any data not a multiple of 16 bytes long is padded with zeros.

+File reading is outside the scope of Hermes.
+Messages can only be read from the beginning, so the utility of reading them with Hermes would be limited.
+However,

 ## To do

-Put buffer block sizes in the port context instead as #defines.
-A file I/O port will need a bigger RX buffer.
-The size units are 64-byte blocks, so an 8-bit block size allows up to a 16KB buffer.
+File read demo
+Key rotation